Bridges of Lyon: Pont Morand (1976)

-Originally built in wood by the architect planner Jean-Antoine Morand in 1774, this bridge is the second oldest bridge over the Rhone.
+Originally built in wood by the architect planner Jean-Antoine Morand in 1774, this bridge is the second oldest bridge over the Rhône.
 It is 208 meters long and 12 meters wide.
 It had several names: Pont Saint-Clair bridge or Red Wood, originally Affranchi bridge, in 1793, deck wins in 1794, then Morand bridge in 1810.
 In 1825, the bridge collapsed and was replaced by a flying bridge during its reconstruction.
 In 1854, to resist floods, the bridge carried St. Clair strikes the bridge piers of Morand blocked the flow of water.

 But in the 1880s, the dilapidated bridge threatened to collapse and had to be restricted from traffic.
 In 1890, it was replaced by a metal bridge structure based on piles of masonry.
 It was 214.50 meters long, with a surface of 11 meters and two sidewalks of 4.50 m.
 The central arch was destroyed by the Germans in 1944.
 On 3 February 1945, a temporary wooden bridge, the bridge building, was opened to allow traffic for the reconstruction of the Pont Morand.
 It consisted of a deck of 205 meters based on ten cells on stilts.
 The final bridge was reopened on April 3, 1948.